libp2p/js-libp2p-stardust/README.md

 The client connects
-Both the server and the client negotiate a muxer to use using multistream-select
+Both the server and the client negotiate a muxer to use using multistream-select After that the server and the client negotiate the protocol version to use, currently only /p2p/stardust/0.1.0 which is described below

 The client sends a random 128-byte long string and it's peerID to the server --[ JoinInit{random128: rand(128), peerID: $self.peerID.toJSON()} ]-------------------->